(Last updated on September 13, 2020)

 - At the conclusion of the final section, you will click the button to submit the test, which will submit your answers to all three sections and stop your recording.
 If you have any issues, do not submit the test until you have resolved them by chatting with us.
 Please note that CLT will temporarily store your answers during testing; if you encounter any issues such as accidentally exiting the test or losing internet connection, any answers you entered while the device was connected to the internet will be saved and you will be able to repopulate them once you resolve the issue.

-- You will then be asked to provide your valuable feedback in the form of a survey.
+- After submitting, you will be asked to provide your valuable feedback in the form of a survey.

 - You are then free to leave the testing room.